 First and foremost, a huissier is a lawyer– a fully trained attorney who has chosen a specific career track in a specialized field.
 In civil law jurisdictions, lawyers don’t just choose between transactional and trial work or between criminal and civil.
 Very early in their career progression (perhaps even while in law school), they’re tracked.
 Some become administrators, some transactional attorneys, trial lawyers– even judges– very soon after law school… and some choose the huissier track.
 Depending on the country, huissiers may have a statutory monopoly on service of process functions, the drafting of conveyances & deeds, and the execution of judgments (think seizures, like walking into a bank and pulling all the money out of a losing defendant’s account).**

-If an American lawyer can directly hire one of these folks to serve, then we aren’t always subject to the luck of the draw.
+If an American lawyer can directly hire one of these folks to serve, we aren’t always subject to the luck of the draw.
 It’s usually all up to us.

 - In the Netherlands, we can avoid the erroneous application of an EU requirement that ALL pleadings be translated into Dutch (they don’t necessarily have to be).